delanni/js13k/README.md

 js13k - INCREDIBIRD
 ===================

 This is the repository for my js13k entry.
+Le cliq here to try it out: http://delanni.github.io/js13k/

 You can check and try the game at : http://www.js13kgames.com/entries/incredibird